 Taking this kind of photos will communicate such a powerful story to your audience, this is the main message I want you to “bring home” today.
 Decide cleverly when and why you want to add a bit of movement to the shot and have fun!

 I really hope you found this post useful.
-Now go out there and shoot…you rock!
+Now you know how to take an action shot, so go out there and shoot…you rock!